Business model and subsidiaries highlights

 By doing this, JD.com solves several problems: from the fast availability of the products at a reasonable price, to its extended coverage of the entire Greater China.

-JD’s e-commerce puts the client at the centre of a series of services that make the process of online buying a go-to solution for many.
+JD’s e-commerce puts the client at the center of a series of services that make the process of online buying a go-to solution for many.
 The partnership with Tencent’s WeChat allows clients to pay for their purchases with their preferred payment method: that’s just one of the examples of an all-round service proposition.

 The e-commerce marketplace sees both JD.com and third-party vendors compete for providing clients with the best products.
-However, the group’s Retail sector make the most significant part of revenues selling proprietary goods: in the year 2019, the net sales reached $ 79 billion, with $ 10.24 billion gained from the marketplace services to third party vendors and logistics services.
+However, the group’s Retail sector makes the most significant part of revenues selling proprietary goods: in the year 2019, the net sales reached $ 79 billion, with $ 10.24 billion gained from the marketplace services to third party vendors and logistics services.

 Marketplace and advertising services have seen a rapid year on year growth, as the 2015-2019 compound annual growth has gone over 40%.

 Distribution is JD’s main strength.
 In fact, without the impeccable supply chain management and the capillary distribution, the retail marketplace would be simply one of the many that populate Mainland China.